24LopezR/GAN_muon_simulation/README.md

 # Generative Adversarial Networks for Simulation in Muon Tomography

-Repository for code, data and results
+Repository for code, data and results.
+It contains 3 subdirectories:

-Structure:

-- ´´´Training/´´´: code I developed for TFM.
+### Paper
+Code ready to evaluate the conditional model.
-- ´´´Paper/´´´: Stuff related to the paper: code, datafiles and trained model.
+Stuff related to the paper: code, datafiles and trained model.

+### Pytorch [In Development]
-- ´´´Pytorch/´´´: Pytorch implementation of WGAN-GP (from https://github.com/EmilienDupont/wgan-gp).
+Pytorch implementation of WGAN-GP (from https://github.com/EmilienDupont/wgan-gp).

+### Training
+Old code I developed for TFM.